 Your company (as your ’employer’) has to pay additional 13.8% National Insurance Contributions on the value of the benefit each tax year.
 And you, as the employee will pay additional income tax on the value of the benefit.

-On the positive side, your company’s Corporation Tax bill will be reduced – as, otherwise, the company funds used to pay for the vehicle would be taxed at 19%.
+On the positive side, your company’s Corporation Tax bill will be reduced – as, otherwise, the company funds used to pay for the vehicle would be taxed at a minimum of 19%.
 The cost to the company is spread over time based on capital allowances rules.

 In addition to the tax charge on using the company car, if your company pays for the cost of fueling the vehicle, this benefit is taxed as well.
 See below.